 There are a few lenders who will consider these benefits as a form of income when evaluating your ability to repay a loan.

-Bad credit loans.
-There are still personal loan options if your credit is less than perfect.
-Some lenders will offer loans up to $5,000 or more to those with bad credit.
+If you’re a retiree with poor credit, it’s still possible to get a personal loan.
+Some lenders will only offer loans to those with bad credit up to a maximum amount, like $5,000, while others will offer more.
 Keep in mind you will often pay high interest rates with bad credit loans, since you’re considered a riskier borrower.

 Linda and Grant, a retired married couple